ayerajath/ayerajath.github.io/src/posts/trying-to-be-a-product-engineer.md

 I believed backend was where the real action happened.
 I still love it, and there's a charm about backend and systems that draws me in.

 But to truly understand your impact, you need to grasp the experience layer.
-Every user interaction with your product is a learning opportunity:
+Every user interaction with your product is a learning opportunity.
+Think about how users first discover what you’ve built, the actions they take, and the thoughts or feelings that arise as they engage with it.
+Their likes, dislikes, and overall impressions all become valuable feedback.
-- How do users find the product?
-- What do they do?
-- What do they think?
-- What do they like or dislike?

-As an engineer, it's crucial to align your goals:
-1. Company goals
-2. Team goals
-3. Product goals
-4. Personal goals

 The biggest wins often come from product goals.